 Start Slowly: Introduce cucumbers gradually to your dog's diet, starting with small amounts to gauge their reaction.

-How to Prepare Cucumbers for Your Dog
+How to Safely Prepare Cucumbers For Your Dog

 Wash and Slice: Thoroughly wash cucumbers to remove any pesticides.
 Slice or dice them into bite-sized pieces to avoid choking hazards.